 Split Dollar Critical Illness

-Split dollar critical illness insurance is a strategy where a corporation and key employee/shareholder to purchase a critical illness insurance policy.
+Split dollar critical illness insurance is a strategy where a corporation and key employee/shareholder purchase a critical illness insurance policy.
 The split dollar arrangement is a formal legal agreement between the parties that addresses:

 - Allocation of premium costs